Camp Merrie-Woode: Activities

 Camp Merrie-Woode offers more than twenty instructed activities, with a balance of traditional and adventure programming.
 Campers select eight activities at the June and Main sessions, while August session campers pick five to fill their schedule.

 Traditional programming includes sports and nature, as well as visual and performing arts.
-Sports activities include archery, tennis, landsports, and tumbling.
+Sports activities include archery, tennis, land sports, and tumbling.
 The camp offers a variety of arts classes, such as ceramics, jewelry, knitting, photography, weaving, sewing, and stained glass, as well as dance and drama in the performing arts.
 Adventure programming comprises the activities of boating, swimming, horseback riding, and mountaineering.
 Many activities have their own programs of progressive, level-based achievement, such as the Captains program in boating, the Horsemaster program in horseback riding and the King's Player program in drama.
 The programs are not required, but are enjoyed by many goal-oriented campers.

 Sessions and cost

 Each summer at Merrie-Woode consists of three sessions: a three-week session at the beginning of June, a five-week Main session running through the end of July, and a ten-day August session geared toward younger and first-time campers.
 Apart from minor changes in atmosphere, the camp experience remains the same between each session (with the exception of minor differences mentioned above).

 The table below illustrates common opening and closing dates for each session and provides the most recent cost per session.